aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/cell/is_rich_text/_index.md

 ## is_rich_text {#}

-Indicates whether the cell string value is a rich text.
+Indicates whether the string value of this cell is a rich formatted text.